revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 </details>

 ---
-2. Why inheritance an important concept of OOPs in python?
+2. Why inheritance is an important concept of OOPs in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > The key feature of inheritance is that it provides code re-usability.
-Means we don't have to create the same code again and again instead we can simply inherit the properties of one class into another and use the functionality of base class to derive own functionlity in child class.
+Means, we don't have to create the same code again and again instead we can simply inherit the properties of one class into another and use the functionality of base class to derive own functionlity in child class.
 </details>

 ---